zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Development-Tutorial.rst

 Contracts interact with each other through an activity that is alternately called either "calling" or "sending messages".
-A "message" is an object containing some quantity of ether (a special internal currency used in Ethereum with the primary purpose of paying transaction fees), a byte-array of data of any size, the addresses of a sender and a recipient.
+A "message" is an object containing some quantity of ether (a special internal currency used in Expanse with the primary purpose of paying transaction fees), a byte-array of data of any size, the addresses of a sender and a recipient.
 When a contract receives a message it has the option of returning some data, which the original sender of the message can then